 King Edward VII Home, Auburn was opened on Saturday 7 October 1911 by the Australian Protestant Orphans’ Society.
 The Home was established by Dr Dill Macky for orphaned and destitute children of Protestant parents.
 In June 1917 the Home was renamed the Dr Dill Macky Memorial Home for Children, Auburn in recognition of its late…

-‘Quipolli’, or ‘Quipolly’, was the name of a house in Leura that was used as a girl’s home by Church of England Homes in the 1930s.
+‘Quipolli’, or ‘Quipolly’, was the name of a house in Leura that was used as a girl’s home by Church of England Homes in 1926.
 It was for girls aged up to 15 years, some of whom had come from the Havilah Little Children’s Home at Normanhurst.
-There were 28 girls resident in the…
+There were 28 girls resident in the home…

 St Michael’s Church of England War Memorial Children’s Home was officially opened at Kelso, a suburb of Bathurst, on 4 May 1957, by the Anglican Youth Council and Children’s Home Council of the Bathurst Anglican Diocesan Synod.
 There were three homes in the complex: one was for children of kindergarten age, one for older boys…